PicoQuant/HH400-v3.x-Demos/README.md

 # Demo Code for HHLib Programming Library for HydraHarp 400
-Latest version Version 3.0.0.1
+Latest version Version 3.0.0.2
-PicoQuant GmbH - April 2015
+PicoQuant GmbH - March 2019

-Get the lateste install here: https://www.picoquant.com/dl_software/HydraHarp400/HydraHarp400_SW_and_DLL_v3_0_0_1.zip
+Get the latest install here: https://www.picoquant.com/dl_software/HydraHarp400/HydraHarp400_SW_and_DLL_v3_0_0_2.zip

 ## Introduction

-The HydraHarp 400 is a TCSPC system with USB interface.
-Dependent on the model it uses USB 2.0 or USB 3.0.
-The system requires a 686 class PC with suitable USB host controller, 1 GB of memory and at least 1 GHz CPU clock.
-The HydraHarp software is suitable for Windows 7 and Windows 8 including the x64 versions.
+The HydraHarp 400 is a TCSPC and time tagging system with USB interface.
+The system requires a 686 class PC with USB 2.0/3.0 host controller, 4 GB of memory and at least a 1.5 GHz dual core CPU.
+The HydraHarp software is supported under Windows 8.1 and 10.
+Windows 7 should still work but is no longer actively tested or supported.

 ## Disclaimer